 - P-Card Reconciliation Report: This report shows non-reimbursable expenses based on the date of the expense or the date of the expense report processing.
 This report makes it easy to reconcile company-paid credit card statements.
 You can filter this report to show SMB Credit Cards as well as Corporate Credit Cards.
 You can run this report by Expense Date, Processed Date, or Statement Date.

-- Reconciliation and Accrual Workbench (OPTIONAL - Contact your Account Manager for details): This makes it easy to reconcile credit card statements by showing all imported transactions from the last 90 days with matching expenses in Certify.
+- Reconciliation and Accrual Workbench: This makes it easy to reconcile credit card statements by showing all imported transactions from the last 90 days with matching expenses in Certify.
 This report is particularly beneficial because it shows expenses that have been imported and deleted from Certify as well.
 As a best practice, we recommend you enable Read-Only credit card expenses for this reason.
 You can run this report by Expense Date, Posting Date, or Import Date.